zarrar-ali-brainx/git_training/README.md

-This is a sample repo for git training and training is going very well
+This is a sample repo for git training and training is going on very well